 If there are no IPX providers between the SEPPs, TLS shall be used for N32-f connections between the SEPPs.
+Different TLS connections are used for N32-c and N32-f.
 If there are IPX providers which only offer IP routing service between SEPPs, either TLS or PRINS (application layer security) shall be used for protection of N32-f connections between the SEPPs.
 PRINS is specified in clause 5.9.3 (requirements) and clause 13.2 (procedures).